Ruby on Rails extension for Flash Builder 4

 1. Select the Data/Services window shown in the image above.
 If this is not visible, select it from Window -> Data/Services

-2. Click on “Connect to Data/Service” in the Data/Services window
+2. Click on “Connect to Data/Service” (highlighted in the image) in the Data/Services window

 3. Window as shown in the image below will be launched

 Select BlazeDS and click on Next.
 Flash Builder will display a window asking for RDS credentials.
-Since we turned off security for our RDSServlet in the web.xml, select “No password required” and click on OK to continue.
+Since we turned off security for our RDSServlet by setting the “useAppserverSecutiry” parameter to “false” in the web.xml, select “No password required” and click on OK to continue.

 Selecting Remoting destination